mapanet/NSE/docs/02_Import_INEGI_MG_2025_AGEB.md

 ## 2.2 Contents of the file 00a.shp

-Loas `00a.shp` in QGIS, the layer contains the following fields:
+Load `00a.shp` in QGIS, ch eck the layer contains the following fields:

 | Field     | Description                          |